Bandwidth/examples/python/WebinarExample/README.md

 You will need to set up Bandwidth Applications and have phone numbers associated with these application, and point the callback URL on these applications to the messaging and voice endpoints on the server running this app. `ngrok` is highly recommended for local prototyping.

 ## Description
-A small example demonstrating basic Bandwidth operations with the Ruby SDK
+A small example demonstrating basic Bandwidth operations with the Python SDK

 ## Running The App